Data-and-Trust-Alliance/DPS/specification.md

 #### Confidentiality classification

-Manditory: Indicate if the dataset includes data falling into the confidentiality classification.
+Indicate if the dataset includes data falling into the confidentiality classification.
 Each classifier must be evaluated as true/false/unknown.

 - Element-Name: `classification`
 - Cardionality: 1..1